the-au-forml-lab/au_ccs_dissertation_template/md_version/main.md

 ## Title Levels

-As indicated in the koma-script manual, the class `scrbook` that is used for this document has access to 6 levels of titles:
+As indicated in the [Section 3.6 of the koma-script manual](https://mirror.las.iastate.edu/tex-archive/macros/latex/contrib/koma-script/doc/scrguide-en.pdf#section.3.16), the `scrbook` class that is used for this document has access to 6 levels of titles:

 ```
 \chapter{Test}